Longwater1234/WedemyClient/README.md

 # WedemyClient

 (Frontend Repo).
 Clone of Udemy, built using Vue 3 + Typescript + Element Plus + Injector/Provider API (No Vuex!).
 This App is also integrated with PayPal and CreditCard checkout (both powered by **Braintree Payments**).
-Requires Node v16.x or higher.
  The Backend is a Java Springboot application [available here](https://github.com/Longwater1234/WedemyServer).

 ## [Live Demo](https://wedemy.herokuapp.com)